Trump welcomes Americans freed by North Korea back to the US - Journal du Cameroun

 The White House said Trump spoke with his South Korean counterpart Moon Jae-in on Wednesday about Pompeo’s visit to North Korea, and that the two presidents welcomed the release of the Americans and “expressed hope for joyful family reunions.”

-Trump supporters declared their release an unbridled political victory, evidence, Vice President Mike Pence said, that “strong leadership and our America First policies are paying dividends.”
+Trump supporters declared the release an unbridled political victory, evidence, Vice President Mike Pence said, that “strong leadership and our America First policies are paying dividends.”

-The development appears to pave the way for a much-anticipated summit between Trump and North Korean leader Kim, scheduled to take place within weeks.
+The development appears to pave the way for the much-anticipated summit between the two leaders.

 “It was absolutely imperative that the Trump Administration secure the release of the three Americans well before any summit,” said Jean Lee, an analyst at the Wilson Center.

-In his first reported comments on the summit, North Korean leader Kim Jong Un said his sit down with Trump “would be a historic meeting” and an “excellent first step” according to state media.
+In his first reported comments on the summit, Kim said his sit down with Trump “would be a historic meeting” and an “excellent first step” according to state media.

 – Summit details to follow –

-Trump says a time, date and location have been decided for his historic summit with Kim, although US officials say there is still some fine-tuning to be done.
+Trump says a time, date and location have been decided for his historic summit, although US officials say there is still some fine-tuning to be done.

 The most likely location appears to be neutral Singapore.